Middle School Math Teacher

-Degree: AS in Early Childhood Education Bryan and Stratton
+Degree: AS in Early Childhood Education Bryant and Stratton

-Tieshia comes to Friends from Courthouse Montessori School where she was the lead Toddler Teacher for 18 years.
-She has a Montessori toddler certification and is currently pursuing a degree in Early Childhood education from Bryant & Stratton College.
-Tieshia's Montessori background meshes perfectly with Friends education and the idea of teaching to the whole child.
+Tieshia comes to VBFS from Courthouse Montessori School where she was the lead Toddler Teacher for 18 years.
+She is certified in Infant, Toddler and Twos Montessori Teaching with the North American Montessori Center.
+Tieshia's Montessori background meshes perfectly with Friends education and the pedagogy of teaching to the whole child.
 Tieshia instantly and instinctually gravitates to the Quaker testimonies (S.P.I.C.E.S) and sees working in a classroom guided by these values as an extension of the Montessori philosophy, a philosophy that believes teachers act as guides who follow children.
-She provides a welcoming and caring landing for all lower school students who spend their afternoon at Friends.
-Her two sons are also students here at Friends.
+Her two sons are also students at VBFS.

 3rd & 4th Grade Teacher